Gwanggaeto Stele: Rediscovery

 The stele's location, in Ji'an in the northeastern Chinese province of Jilin, was key to its long neglect.
 Following the fall of Goguryeo in 668, and to a lesser extent the fall of its successor state Balhae in 926, the region drifted outside the sway of both Korean and Chinese geopolitics.
 Afterwards the region came under the control of numerous Manchurian states, notably the Jurchen and from the 16th century the Manchu.

 When the Manchu conquered China in 1644 and established the Qing dynasty, they instituted a "closure policy" (fengjin 封禁) that blocked entry into a vast area in Manchuria north of the Yalu River, including the stele's site.
 This seclusion came to an end in the latter half of the 19th century, when the region was opened up for resettlement.
 In 1876, the Qing government established the Huairen County (now Huanren Manchu Autonomous County) to govern the area.

 New settlers into the region around Ji'an began making use of the many bricks and baked tiles that could be found in the region to build new dwellings.
 The curious inscriptions on some of these tiles soon reached the ears of Chinese scholars and epigraphers.
 A few tiles were found inscribed "May the mausoleum of the Great King be secure like a mountain and firm like a peak".
 It was around 1876 that a local Chinese official named Guan Yueshan, who also dabbled as an amateur epigrapher, began collecting such tiles and discovered the mammoth stone stele of Gwanggaeto obscured under centuries of mud and overgrowth.

-The discovery soon attracted the attention Korean, Chinese and Japanese scholars, the third often supplemented by Japanese spies travelling incognito to spy the region's fortifications and natural layout, prescient of a future of increased international rivalry.
+The discovery soon attracted the attention of Korean, Chinese and Japanese scholars, the third often supplemented by Japanese spies travelling incognito to spy the region's fortifications and natural layout, prescient of a future of increased international rivalry.
 Initially only rubbings of sporadic individual letters could be made, due to the overgrowth.
 In order to uncover the entire inscription, the county magistrate in 1882 ordered the vegetation to be burnt off, causing damage to the stele's surface.

 Almost every inch of the stele's four sides were found to be covered with Chinese characters (nearly 1800 in total), each about the size of a grown man's hand.
 But rubbed copies could not initially be made due to the irregular surface and other factors, so that the early batch of copied inscriptions were actually "tracings" rather than "rubbings".